cheapest place for Clomiphene Would you know what to do if you saw a child in need of first aid?

 Those who need to comply with Ofsted’s Childcare Register or EYFS requirements should complete our 12 hour Paediatric First Aid Level 3 course.
 Please click here for more information about this First Aid course.

 We want to reassure you that the health and well-being of our delegates and dedicated team will still remain a priority, which is why we want to reassure all delegates before attending, that we are taking extra steps to ensure the protection of attendees on our courses to maintain high standards concerning hygiene through this time.
 We have always maintained the highest standards of cleanliness with all our training equipment, but in addition to our usual hygiene processes which include regularly using disinfectant wipes and changing manikin lungs, we are also now giving all delegates their own training pack.
-Included in this pack will be a brand new & sealed face shield, gloves, bandages and a face mask for use during the training.
+Included in this pack will be a brand new and sealed bandages and gloves for use during the training.
 Wearing masks on arrival and when moving around the building are not mandatory however masks will always be available on entry giving our visitors the opportunity to wear a mask if they wish to do so and hand sanitisation stations will be available throughout our facilities.

-If you would like to talk further about booking yourself or any of your team members on to one of our public courses or to arrange some training to take place in your workplace, don’t hesitate to contact us on (01274) 752777 or email us on email@example.com
+If you would like to talk further to arrange some training to take place in your workplace, don’t hesitate to contact us on (01274) 752777 or email us on email@example.com

 This is a question we often get asked by first aiders who work with both children and adults.
 In one of our blogs, we’ll get to grips with Paediatric First Aid and First Aid at Work, so you fully understand which of these training courses are right for you.
 Follow this link to access our blog: Paediatric First Aid v First Aid at Work